jonathansick/ads_bibdesk/README.rst

 ADS to BibDesk comes in two flavours: an Automator Service that you can use to grab papers in any app (e.g., in Safari, or Mail), or a command line app.

+*Developers:* please read the `CONTRIBUTING <https://github.com/jonathansick/ads_bibdesk/blob/master/CONTRIBUTING.md>`_ document for details on how to build the ADS to BibDesk CLI/Service from source, make changes, and submit pull requests.

 Command Line Quickstart
 -----------------------